 We aim to create an individual pathway in our Sixth Form to match your specific need and ability.
 We offer a range of different courses and pathway options in our Sixth Form; this allows flexibility to match courses with each student’s prior attainment.

-For a 3 A Level or BTEC (National Award/Diploma) course, students must achieve 5 GCSE passes at grades at equivalent to 4-9 (including English GCSE at a 4 grade equivalent).
-Students may retake Maths GCSE if they did not achieve a C grade equivalent.
+For a 3 A-Level or equivalent course, students must achieve 7 GCSE passes at grades at equivalent to 4-9 (including English GCSE at a 4 grade equivalent).
+Students may retake Maths GCSE if they did not achieve a 4 or equivalent.

-For a 4 A Level or BTEC (National Award/Diploma) course, students must achieve 7 GCSE passes at grades at equivalent to 4-9 including 3 grade 5 equivalents (including English and Maths GCSE at grade 4 equivalent).
+For a 4 A Level or BTEC (National Award/Diploma) course, students must achieve 7 GCSE passes at grades at equivalent to 5-9 including English and Maths GCSE at grade 5 or equivalent.

-- Whilst most A Level courses allow entry with a GCSE grade 4 equivalent, for some subjects a grade 5 will be required.
+- Whilst most A Level courses allow entry with a GCSE grade 4 equivalent, for some subjects a grade 5 or higher will be required.

 - GCSE Short Courses (e.g. Religious Studies and Citizenship) will count as 0.5 of a GCSE.

-- For Pathways 1, 3 and 4: all students are expected to study the Level 3 Extended Project to develop their independent learning skills.
+- For Pathway 1, all students are expected to study the Level 3 Extended Project to develop their independent learning skills, to create a programme of study equivalent to 3.5 A-Levels.

 For the purpose of A Level entry: